-Creating a successful, functional, and visually appealing app is a real challenge.
+Creating a successful, functional, and the visually appealing app is a real challenge.
 No matter what type of app is in question, there is a high probability an app with similar functions is already available.
 How to make a standout app that will be user-friendly but also original?
 One of the key elements to achieve that is understanding the app design, its importance, and what benefits one might have from carefully planned and executed app design.

 What is App Design and why is it Important